Postboks 2099, Øster Farimagsgade 5, 1014 København K

-At the University of Copenhagen Department of Sociology I direct the
+At the University of Copenhagen Department I direct the

 CoMMonS Research Centre for Political Mobilisation and Social Movement Studies.
-You can watch the international CoMMonS workshops, book talks, and seminars online.
-Watch short clips on the CoMMonS international workshop on social movements and global pandemic, climate justice and democracy, and find more videos on visual and digital methods, and migration and anti-racism in Europe through our webpage and social media account.
+You can watch the international CoMMonS workshops, digital book talks, and seminars online.
+Watch short clips on the CoMMonS international workshop on social movements and global pandemic, climate justice, green transition, and democracy, and find videos on visual and digital methods workshops at the CoMMonS through our webpage and social media account.

-- ExId: Extreme Identities: A Linguistic and Visual Analysis of European Far-Right Online Communities’ Politics of Identity (2020-22) funded by the European Union’s NORFACE Democratic Governance in a Turbulent Age research program.
-Link to project webpage: https://www.norface.net/project/exid/ Cooperation with Stephane Baele (Exeter University) and Constantine Boussalis (Trinity College)
+- ExId: Extreme Identities: A Linguistic and Visual Analysis of European Far-Right Online Communities’ Politics of Identity (2020-22) Funded by the European Union’s Horizon Europe NORFACE Democratic Governance in a Turbulent Age research program.
+Link to project webpage: https://www.norface.net/project/exid/ Cooperation with Stephane Baele (Exeter University) and Constantine Boussalis (Trinity College).
+Pre-print article with initial results accessible here.

-- Visual intervention and the (Re)enactment of Democracy (2020-22): Special issue in Visual Studies, forthcoming 2022, co-edited with Thomas Olesen (Aarhus University), and Anna Schober (University of Klagenfurt).
+- Visual intervention and the (Re)enactment of Democracy (2020-22): Special issue in Visual Studies, forthcoming, co-edited with Anna Schober (Alpen-Adria-University of Klagenfurt).
 Link to project: https://think.taylorandfrancis.com/special_issues/visual-intervention-reenactment-democracy/

 - Activism, Agency, and Acts of Translating Gendered Belongings and Concepts (2021-23).
 Outputs: Online workshop at the University of Copenhagen and a peer-reviewed special issue with international researchers’ articles in European Journal of Politics and Gender, co-edited with Susanne Zwingel (Florida International University).

-- CVELANG: A comparative study of Countering Violent Extremism through adult migrant language teaching and learning in Denmark and the UK (2021-23), funded by the European Union’s Marie Skłodowska-Curie Actions.
-Cooperation with Kamran Khan (University of Copenhagen).
+- Supervisor of CVELANG: A comparative study of Countering Violent Extremism through adult migrant language teaching and learning in Denmark and the UK (2021-23), funded by the European Union’s Marie Skłodowska-Curie Actions.
+Principle Investigator: Kamran Khan (University of Copenhagen).

 Recently Completed International Comparative Research Projects:

-(2020-1), funded by the German Center for Migration and Integration Research, Racism Monitoring Program, collaborator with Noa Milman as PI (University of Copenhagen).
-Open access project report here.
+(2020-1), funded by the German Center for Migration and Integration Research, Racism Monitoring Program, collaboration with Noa Milman (University of Copenhagen).
+Link to pre-print publication here.

-- Translating Diversity: Public Participation, Protest, and Deliberation and on the Issues of Migration and Gender (2016-18), funded by the European Union COFUND IPODI Research Project, Principle investigator, collaboration with Sabine Hark, TU Berlin, Center for Interdisciplinary Research on Women and Gender (ZIFG) Project webpage here.
+- Translating Diversity: Public Participation, Protest, and Deliberation and on the Issues of Migration and Gender (2016-18), funded by the European Union COFUND IPODI Research Project, Doerr PI, collaboration with Sabine Hark, TU Berlin, Center for Interdisciplinary Research on Women and Gender (ZIFG) Link to publication here.

 Nicole Doerr.
 2018.
 Political Translation—How Social Movement Democracies Survive.
 Cambridge/New York: Cambridge University Press.
-Access here.
+Read the Introduction Chapter here.

 Nicole Doerr, 2021.
 “The Visual Politics of the Alternative for Germany (AfD): Anti-Islam, Ethno-Nationalism, and Gendered Images.”
 Social Sciences, 10(1), 20. https://doi.org/10.3390/socsci10010020.
 Open access.